RF Belief Inference & LOCUS-DT

 China Agricultural University

-Wireless systems that move from theory to real-world experiments.
+Wireless systems and embodied AI pipelines that move from probabilistic inference to real-world experiments.

-Mobile-robot-based platform for closed-loop wireless localization and navigation experiments.
+RFSoC/Pi-Radio FR3/mmWave channel-sounding platform for robotic localization and navigation experiments.